owww logo owww logo

 History

-Disused pump house
+Disused oil-engine pump house

 This brick building with slate-tiled roof hasn't operated as a pump house for many years.
-It is situated on the side of the bank on a very thick concrete slab with the front end level with bank top.
-All windows bricked-up or boarded over, and a single door on south side.
-The inlet is disconnected from the field drains, the outlet into the river is blocked off, and the pump was in very poor condition when seen in 2013.
-Its only function seems to be to receive electricity from the grid and distribute it around the site.
+It is built on the side of the bank and appears to be set on a concrete slab with the front level with bank top.
+All windows are bricked-up or boarded over, and it has a single door on south side.

 south side front-side 2025 photos: Peter Cox; Jan 2026 Olympus E-PL7